couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.3/getting-started.markdown

 You can verify that Ruby is installed by typing the following command:

+`shell> ruby -v ruby 1.9.3p286 (2012-10-12 revision 37165) [x86_64-linux]`
-**Unhandled:** `[:unknown-tag :screen]` Another dependency needed for the client is libcouchbase.
+Another dependency needed for the client is libcouchbase.
 Please consult \[ [C Client Library](http://www.couchbase.com/develop/c/current]) page about ways to get it on your system.
 Here we will assume you are using the Ubuntu/Debian GNU/Linux family and have the `apt` tool.

 Note that the libcouchbase dependency is not needed if you are on Microsoft Windows, as all dependencies are bundled in the source.